-Blue Safety Net grants are awarded by the Independence Blue Cross Foundation (IBC Foundation) to nonprofit, privately funded community health centers that provide free or affordable care to medically underserved people in our local communities.
+Blue Safety Net grants are awarded by the Independence Blue Cross Foundation (IBC Foundation) to nonprofit, privately funded community health centers that provide free or affordable care to our local communities.

 We have a long-standing commitment to investing in community health centers.
-In 2013, we awarded grants to 43 non-profit, private community health centers that provide health services in medically underserved areas in southeastern Pennsylvania.
-Since the Blue Safety Net program was implemented in 2011, over $7 million has been awarded to community health centers that represent a variety of models including Federally Qualified Health Centers (FQHC), FQHC-lookalikes, free clinics, and hospital system affiliates.
+In 2015, we awarded grants to 44 non-profit, private community health centers that provide health services in medically underserved areas in southeastern Pennsylvania.
+Since 2011, nearly $13 million has been awarded through the Blue Safety Net program to community health centers that represent a variety of models including Federally Qualified Health Centers (FQHC), FQHC-lookalikes, free clinics, and hospital system affiliates.

 In addition, the Blue Safety Net program strengthens the entire health care system by supporting health centers that: